ETH Zurich: Student associations

 ETH Zurich has well over 100 student associations.
-Most notable is the VSETH (Verband der Studierenden an der ETH) which comprises all department associations.
+Most notable is the VSETH (Verband der Studierenden an der ETH) which forms the umbrella organization of all field of study specific student associations and comprises a large variety of committees such as the Student Sustainability Committee and the ETH Model United Nations.
 The associations regularly organize events with varying size and popularity.
 Events of the neighboring University of Zurich are well-attended by ETH Zurich students and vice versa.
-The VSETH organizes events of greater public attention, such as the Polyball, the Polyparty (does not exist any more) and the Erstsemestrigenfest, the first two housed in the main building of ETH Zurich.
-Sometimes, the annual Erstsemestrigenfest takes place at extraordinary locations, for example the Zurich Airport.
-All freshmen enjoy special treatment at that event.